rohithpeddi3/work/ldocs/java8.md

 What does having lambda mean to java?
   - Java always cares about backward compatibility.
-  - Lambdas backed by single abstract method interfaces.
+  - Lambdas backed by single abstract method interfaces [Functional interfaces].
 Makes them compatible with old code.

 #### UNDER THE HOOD: